Chapter 8:

 "You can't be serious."

 "I am always serious."
-Yet there was that almost-smile again, tugging at the corner of her mouth.
+Yet there was almost a smile, tugging at the corner of her mouth.

 The balloon bobbed impatiently, as if urging me to get on with it.